- Neurosurgery for mental illness can only be performed with the informed consent of the person and the approval of the Mental Health Tribunal.

 - Neurosurgery for mental illness is used to treat severe and incapacitating mental illness in people who have not responded to other treatments.

 Neurosurgery for mental illness is a surgical procedure performed on the brain.
-It is used to treat people with severe and incapacitating mental illness who have not responded to other treatments.
+It may be used to treat people with severe and incapacitating mental illness who have not responded to other treatments.

-Neurosurgery for mental illness is most commonly used to treat severe depression and obsessive-compulsive disorder.
-It is always performed by a neurosurgeon.
+Neurosurgery for mental illness is mostly used to treat severe depression and obsessive-compulsive disorder.
+A neurosurgeon always performs it.

-The person’s treating psychiatrist must make an application to the Tribunal for a hearing and provide the Tribunal with written evidence of the person’s informed consent.
+The person’s treating psychiatrist must apply to the Mental Health Tribunal for a hearing and provide the Mental Health Tribunal with written evidence of the person’s informed consent.

-- the person has given informed consent, and
+- the person has given informed consent in writing, and

 - the neurosurgery for mental illness will benefit the person.